 The Tax Act imposes penalties on Registered Plans or holders, annuitants and subscribers of certain Registered Plans for the acquisition or holding of non-qualified investments.
-While the Trust Units currently qualify as, and are expected to continue to be, a qualified investment for a trust governed by a TFSA, RDSP, FHSA, RRSP, RRIF or RESP the holder, annuitant or subscriber thereof will be subject to a penalty tax in respect of Trust Units held in a trust governed by such a Registered Plan if such Trust Units are a "prohibited investment" for the purposes of the Tax Act.
-In addition, Redemption Notes of the Trust received as a result of a redemption of

-Trust Units will not be qualified investments for Registered Plans, which may give rise to adverse consequences to a Registered Plan or the holder, annuitant, subscriber or beneficiary thereunder.
+While the Trust Units currently qualify as, and are expected to continue to be, a qualified investment for a trust governed by a TFSA, RDSP, FHSA, RRSP, RRIF or RESP, the holder, annuitant or subscriber thereof will be subject to a penalty tax in respect of Trust Units held in a trust governed by such a Registered Plan if such Trust Units are a "prohibited investment" for the purposes of the Tax Act.
+In addition, Redemption Notes of the Trust received as a result of a redemption of Trust Units will not be qualified investments for Registered Plans, which may give rise to adverse consequences to a Registered Plan or the holder, annuitant, subscriber or beneficiary thereunder.

 Trust Unitholders may be required to include amounts in their taxable income even where they have not received a cash distribution in respect of such amounts.
-The Declaration of Trust provides that a sufficient amount of the Trust's Trust Income and Net Realized Capital Gains will be distributed each year to Trust Unitholders or otherwise paid or made payable in order to eliminate the Trust's liability for non-refundable income tax under Part I of the Tax Act.
-Where such amount of Trust Income and Net Realized Capital Gains of the Trust in a taxation year exceeds the cash available for distribution in the year, such excess may be distributed to Trust Unitholders in the form of additional Trust Units.
+The Declaration of Trust provides that a sufficient amount of the Trust's income will be distributed each year to Trust Unitholders or otherwise paid or made payable in order to eliminate the Trust's liability for non-refundable income tax under Part I of the Tax Act.
+Where such amount exceeds the cash available for distribution in the year, such excess may be distributed to Trust Unitholders in the form of additional Trust Units.

-The designation of income or gains realized by the Trust to Trust Unitholders, including the designation of gains realized on the disposition of investments of the Partnership or other Subsidiaries as capital gains will depend largely on factual considerations.
+The designation of income or gains realized by the Trust to Trust Unitholders, including the designation of gains realized on the disposition of investments of the Partnership or other Subsidiaries as capital gains, will depend largely on factual considerations.
 Management will endeavour to make appropriate characterizations of income or gains realized by the Trust for purposes of designating such income or gains to Trust Unitholders based on information reasonably available to it.
 However, there can be no assurances that the manner in which the Trust characterizes such income or gains will be accepted by the CRA.
 If it is subsequently determined that the Trust's characterization of a particular amount was incorrect, Trust Unitholders might suffer material adverse tax consequences as a result.